JordanMicahBennett/ROBOTIZE_JA/data/FAILURE-TO-ROBOTIZE-JAMAICA.md

      * [News December 10, 2019: Via Plus.ai, the first ever cross country commercial trip was completed by a self driving truck on December 10, 2019, driving for 3 days delivering butter from California to Pennsylvani.](https://www.dailymail.co.uk/sciencetech/article-7777243/Self-driving-truck-completes-cross-country-trip-California-Pennsylvania.html) This is an instance where trucking is already automated away to artificial intelligence!

    * [Truck drivers are already doing things such as assaulting self driving Tesla 3 cars](https://m.youtube.com/watch?v=Vy4wVsSVnyI).
 What will happen when truck-driving jobs are actually lost?

+   * [Humans are attacking self driving waymo cars with rocks and knives](https://www.nbcnews.com/tech/innovation/humans-harass-attack-self-driving-waymo-cars-n950971).
+What will happen when taxi services are lost to automated drivers?

+   * etc.

 4. [Waymo self driving taxis with no drivers had been live since 2018.](https://www.youtube.com/watch?v=2hqTnmn51Fg)
    * Taxi jobs have began to be lost.